luisabellan/lolfans/README.md

 ## Feedback 📣

 We appreciate any feedback or suggestions you may have regarding this project.
-Feel free to submit an issue on this GitHub repository or contact us directly at [our email] (mailto:luis.abellan.dev@gmail.com). 📧
+Feel free to submit an issue on this GitHub repository or contact us directly at [luis.abellan.dev@gmail.com](mailto:luis.abellan.dev@gmail.com). 📧

 ## Authors 👨‍💻